ABettega/citifyd-be/README.md

 - product_value (INT)
 - store_id (INT, FK (store))

 As mentioned, the product value is stored as an integer, containing the cents.
+The product is linked to the store - a store may have a product that is not present in a different store, or may have the same product for a different value.

 #### transaction
 - id (INT, PK)